 How To Restore iPhone 4 Using Redsnow and shsh Blobs

-iPhone restore via iTunes is meant to happen smoothly but can be marred with plenty of errors since Apple’s authentication and verification procedures are a little complex and any hiccup during the restore process causes iTunes to generate errors.
+If you have saved iPhone 4 shsh blobs with Cydia servers, you can downgrade or upgrade IOS firmware using Redsnow instead of iTunes. iPhone restore via iTunes is meant to happen smoothly but can be marred with plenty of errors since Apple’s authentication and verification procedures tend to get in the way thereby generating errors.

 You can also restore iPhone firmware without iTunes, using Redsnow.
-Redsnow can query, submit and fetch shsh blobs, making it a better option and is capable of downgrading IOS firmware in your iPhone.
+Redsnow can query, submit and fetch shsh blobs, making it a better option especially when downgrading the IOS firmware.

 Shsh, short for Signature HaSH, is actually the signature data from Apple servers which is used to identify and ultimately approve installation of IOS firmware in your iDevice.
 IOS firmware restore cannot take place without availability of shsh blobs.
 You must upload or have iDevice shshs blobs saved locally on your computer.
 This can be done via Redsnow or Tiny Umbrella.

 Cydia servers have been designed to mimic Apple servers, and unlike Apple which only permits saving of the latest blobs for

 In order to save your shsh blobs with Cydia, put your iPhone in DFU mode and click Fetch in Redsnow.

 The process will be done in a short while and your files will be available remotely.